Natalie Hopwood

 -

-The use of Old Norse mythology as a propaganda tool in twentieth-century comic books
+The use of Old Norse mythology and other medieval literature as propaganda tools twentieth-century comic books

 Qualifications